Over the Waves, the Mexican waltz that conquered the world

 Genius, virtuosity, fame and glory alternated like acrobats in his life with poverty, pain, bitterness, loneliness and alcohol until his premature death in 1894 in the Cuban city of Surgidero de Batabanó, far from the land that gave him birth.

-Doña Carmen Romero Rubio de Díaz, muse of the waltz Carmen
+Doña Carmen Romero Rubio de Díaz, muse of "Carmen"

 By the Spring